A writing tool for nursing essays

 Frequently asked questions

 Yes.
-For essays that ask you to evaluate a clinical intervention, the drafter structures the argument as PICO — Population, Intervention, Comparison, Outcome — and organizes body paragraphs around the evidence that speaks to each component.
+For essays that ask you to evaluate a clinical intervention, the workspace helps you structure the argument as PICO — Population, Intervention, Comparison, Outcome — and organize body paragraphs around the evidence that speaks to each component.
 For reflective or theory essays, it uses whichever structure the prompt implies (Gibbs’ reflective cycle, the nursing process, a chosen theorist).

 Yes.
-The drafter is comfortable with the standard levels-of-evidence hierarchy — systematic reviews and meta-analyses at the top, RCTs next, cohort and case-control studies below that — and will weight its claims accordingly.
-It cites Cochrane reviews and major nursing journals where appropriate, though you should verify specific citations before submitting.
+The workspace is comfortable with the standard levels-of-evidence hierarchy — systematic reviews and meta-analyses at the top, RCTs next, cohort and case-control studies below that — and will help you weight your claims accordingly.
+It cites Cochrane reviews and major nursing journals where appropriate, though you should always verify specific citations against your reading list as you edit.

 The big ones, yes: Nightingale, Henderson, Orem (self-care deficit), Roy (adaptation model), Watson (human caring), Benner (novice to expert), Peplau (interpersonal relations), and NANDA-I for nursing diagnoses.
 Tell the form which theorist or framework your course uses and the draft will lean into it instead of listing them all.